finnbear/rustrict/README.md

 assert!("not a common phrase".isnt(Type::SAFE));
 ```

-If you want to add custom profanities or safe words, enable the "customize" feature.
+If you want to add custom profanities or safe words, enable the `customize` feature.

 ```rust
 #[cfg(feature = "customize")]